Dentists Rank the Best and Worst Food for Strong Teeth

 Strong, healthy teeth start at your dinner table.
 The foods you and your family eat every day play a significant role in proper dental care.
-The best foods for strong teeth and gumsstrengthen tooth enamel, prevent tooth decay, clean your teeth and can even whiten and brighten your teeth.
+The best foods for strong teeth and gums strengthen tooth enamel, prevent tooth decay, clean your teeth and can even whiten and brighten your teeth.
 The worst food choices can cause tooth decay, weaken gums, and stain or even chip your teeth.

 We’ve put together a simple guideline of healthy foods for strong teeth, and unhealthy foods for teeth.
 We also have some tips on swapping a bad food for a better alternative to maximize the health of your family’s teeth and gums.